Manchester gets new council member | People's Defender

 The decision to disband the police force came under fire from many Manchester citizens, but council members said the decision was based on the village’s inability to pay its police officers.

-McCartney said she failed to appreciate the circumstances that guided the council’s decision at the time.
+McCartney says she failed to appreciate the circumstances that guided the council’s decision at the time.

 McCartney currently works as an aide in the ABCAP Head Start Pre-School.
-The mother of three said she often thought she would one day run for a seat on the village council.
+The mother of three says she often thought she would one day run for a seat on the village council.

-She said during her term on the council her focus will be on the village’s residents.
+She says during her term on the council her focus will be on the village’s residents.

 “I’m most looking forward to hearing what people want.
 I’ve never been on village council before so people haven’t told me what they want, and I’m very curious to hear.”